-- 70. By 2030, environmental issues are handled in an inclusive, sustainable and coherent manner through integrated policy and effective norms and institutions at all levels of governance.
-To realize this vision, effective governance responses are needed to address environmental pressures and support the management of the Earth's natural resources.
+By 2030, environmental issues are handled in an inclusive, sustainable and coherent manner through integrated policy and effective norms and institutions at all levels of governance.
+To realize this vision, effective governance responses are needed to address environmental pressures and support the management of Earth's natural resources.
 Responses will rely on evidence-based and coherent policy direction, adequate normative frameworks, effective institutions, the engagement of stakeholders and the principles of good governance that are enshrined in the concept of rule of law.
-Such criteria are also critical to the achievement of the 2030 Agenda. - 71.
+Such criteria are also critical to the achievement of the 2030 Agenda.

 To achieve its 2030 vision, UNEP will help countries to implement the environmental dimension of the 2030 Agenda by partnering with relevant institutions, including United Nations entities, multilateral environmental agreements and other international processes, and by promoting integrated approaches to sustainable development.
+Such work will build on the outcomes of the United Nations Conference on Sustainable Development.

+UNEP will also support and catalyze efforts to address environmental issues emerging from United Nations Environment Assembly resolutions that require international cooperation.
+UNEP will support the strengthening of countries' capacities and policy, legal and institutional frameworks for implementing multilateral environmental agreements and the Sustainable Development Goals.
+It will also promote principles of good governance enshrined in the rule of law, including rights-based and participatory approaches, as well as gender-sensitive policies, legislation and capacity development.

+Kenya Wildlife Service rangers burn 15 tonnes of ivory confiscated from smugglers and poachers to mark the World Wildlife Day at the Nairobi National Park.
+PHOTO: REUTERS.

-42 Such work will build on the outcomes of the United Nations Conference on Sustainable Development. - 72.
-UNEP will also support and catalyse efforts to address environmental issues emerging from United Nations Environment Assembly resolutions that require international cooperation.
-UNEP will support the strengthening of countries' capacities and policy, legal and institutional frameworks for implementing the multilateral environmental agreements and Sustainable Development Goals.
-It will also promote principles of good governance enshrined in the rule of law, including rights-based and participatory approaches, as well as gender-sensitive policies, legislation and capacity development. - 73.
-UNEP will put in place programmes that respond to country and regional priorities, increasing its engagement with countries as part of the United Nations "Delivering as one" initiative.
-UNEP will also build on successful partnerships, including the Poverty-Environment Initiative, and engage with relevant stakeholders whether in Government, the private sector, or civil society who play a key role in delivering effective environmental governance. - 74.
-The comparative advantage of UNEP lies in its leading role on the environment; its capacity to convene and build consensus at all levels of governance; 43 and its key role in interagency mechanisms, including the Environmental Management Group and in promoting the progressive development of environmental law.
-44 UNEP also has a strong history of helping Governments to strengthen their institutions, including for the development and implementation of national legislation, increasingly embedding gender considerations into its work. - 75.
+UNEP will put in place programmes that respond to country and regional priorities, increasing its engagement with countries as part of the United Nations Country Teams, including through the 'Delivering as one' approach.
+UNEP will also build on successful partnerships, including the Poverty-Environment Initiative, and engage with relevant stakeholders - whether in Government, the private sector, or civil

+Ka'apor Indian warriors tie up loggers during a jungle expedition to search for and expel them from the Alto.
+Turiaçu Indian territory, near the Centro do Guilherme municipality in the northeast of Maranhão state in the Amazon basin, Brazil.
+PHOTO: REUTERS. society - who play a key role in delivering effective environmental governance.

+The comparative advantage of UNEP lies in its leading role on the environment; its capacity to convene and build consensus at all levels of governance; and its key role in interagency mechanisms, including the Environmental Management Group and in promoting the progressive development of environmental law.
+UNEP also has a strong history of helping Governments to strengthen their institutions, including for the development and implementation of national legislation, increasingly embedding gender considerations into its work.

 Multilateral environmental agreements and internationally agreed environmental goals (particularly the relevant goals, targets and indicators of the 2030 Agenda) provide the normative framework and thematic direction for the work of UNEP on environmental governance.
-UNEP will focus on relevant targets of Goals 1, 10, 12, 13, 14, 15, 16 and 17. - 76.
-Recognizing that effective environmental governance influences the achievement of results in all environmental fields, the subprogramme draws upon and contributes to the implementation of all other subprogrammes. - 77.
+UNEP will focus on relevant targets of Goals 1, 10, 12, 13, 14, 15, 16 and 17.

+Recognizing that effective environmental governance influences the achievement of results in all environmental fields, the subprogramme draws upon and contributes to the implementation of all other subprogrammes.

 Critical drivers of success include effective partnerships, collaboration among United Nations agencies and the existence of conducive, national-level governance foundations, all based on respect for the rule of law.
-UNEP will work on the assumption that the United Nations system will
+UNEP will work on the assumption that the United Nations system will successfully foster effective governance beyond the environment, for instance by promoting the rule of law as a principle of good governance, as effective governance cannot be achieved in isolation.